include-dcc/include-fhir-access/README.md

 It should be noted that QA is whitelisted and, thus, only accessible to those who have requested access from the admins.
 Typically, there is no reason for those not involved in the ETL process nor QA to access this server.

 ## Updated Servers
+### Access Registration and Authorization Details
+For instructions about getting access to the servers, please see the [official instructions](https://github.com/kids-first/kf-api-fhir-service#-quickstart---api-users).

 As mentioned above, the new servers have been configured to use OAuth for authorization.
 At some point in the near future, this will mean that anyone who has accessed the INCLUDE portal and accepted the agreement posted there can use the standard OAth flow to perform queries.
 However, at this time, only service accounts style access is permitted.
-Please see then instructions [here](https://github.com/kids-first/kf-api-fhir-service#-quickstart---api-users) about how to acquire a secret that can be used for accessing the data.
+Please see the [official instructions](https://github.com/kids-first/kf-api-fhir-service#-quickstart---api-users) about how to acquire a secret that can be used for accessing the data.

+### Server Details
 * DEV - https://include-api-fhir-service-upgrade-dev.includedcc.org
 * QA - https://include-api-fhir-service-upgrade-qa.includedcc.org
 * PROD - https://include-api-fhir-service-upgrade.includedcc.org